Wild inference for wild SVARs with application to volatility-based IV: ``Wild'' SVAR model

-where $y_t$ is $n$-dimensional time series, $ V \mu_t$ is a deterministic polynomial time trend (or time-varying drift for integrated processes) with $\mu_t=(1,t,t^2,\dots,t^k)'$ for some $k$; $ A_1,\dots,A_p,V$ are $(n\times n)$ parameter matrices, $\eta_t$ are serially uncorrelated forecast errors (innovations).
-We will assume that $p$ is finite and known. \begin{assumption} The innovations $\eta_t$ satisfy \begin{enumerate} \item $\eta_t$ is a martingale difference sequence (MDS), i.e. $\forall$ \(t\) \(\mathbb{E}[\eta_t|\mathcal{F}_{t-1}] = 0\). \item $(\eta_t,Z_t)$ is a stationary sequence with $\alpha$-mixing coefficients satisfying $\alpha(j)= O(j^{-3(1+\epsilon)/\epsilon})$ for some $\epsilon>0$. \item $\E||\eta_t||^{8+2\epsilon}<\infty$ and $\E |Z_t|^{4+\epsilon}<\infty$ for some $\epsilon>0$. \item $\Sigma_\eta = \E (\eta_t \eta'_t)$ is a full-rank matrix. \item $\E Z_t \eta_{t}=0$ and $\E Z_t \eta_t\eta'_{t-\ell} = 0$ for all $\ell\geq 1$. \end{enumerate} \end{assumption} Assumption \ref{ass:innovations}.1 implies that innovations are white noise, which is required for the consistency of LS estimators in stationary VAR models.
-The martingale difference requirement with respect to sigma field $\mathcal{F}_{t-1}=\sigma(y_{t-1},y_{t-2},\dots)$ is only necessary for interpretation of the impulse response coefficients that will be introduced later in this section.
-Assumption \ref{ass:innovations}.2 allows for many stationary models of conditional heteroscedasticity.\footnote{See, for example, Assumption 2.1.(i-iii) in \cite{bruggemann2016inference}.
+\item $\eta_t$ is a martingale difference sequence (MDS), i.e. $\forall$ \(t\) \(\mathbb{E}[\eta_t|\mathcal{F}_{t-1}] = 0\).
+The filtration $\mathcal{F}_{t-1}$ includes sigma algebra $\sigma(y_{t-1},y_{t-2},...)$. \item $(\eta_t,Z_t)$ is a stationary sequence with $\alpha$-mixing coefficients satisfying $\alpha(j)= O(j^{-3(1+\epsilon)/\epsilon})$ for some $\epsilon>0$. \item $\E||\eta_t||^{8+2\epsilon}<\infty$ and $\E |Z_t|^{4+\epsilon}<\infty$ for some $\epsilon>0$. \item $\Sigma_\eta = \E (\eta_t \eta'_t)$ is a full-rank matrix. \item $\E Z_t \eta_{t}=0$ and $\E Z_t \eta_t\eta'_{t-\ell} = 0$ for all $\ell\geq 1$. \end{enumerate} \end{assumption} This set of assumptions is commonly imposed in the literature.
+Assumption \ref{ass:innovations}.1 implies that innovations are white noise, which is required for the consistency of LS estimators in stationary VAR models.
+Assumption \ref{ass:innovations}.2 assumes that values $(\eta_t,Z_t)$ and $(\eta_{t-j},Z_{t-j})$ are approximately independent for sufficiently large lags $j$ which is required for asymptotic normal approximations.
+It allows for many stationary models of conditional heteroscedasticity.\footnote{See, for example, Assumption 2.1.(i-iii) in \cite{bruggemann2016inference}.
 This assumption, for example, allows for asymmetric conditional heteroscedasticity models like the ones considered in \cite{rabemananjara1993threshold}.
-Such models are ruled out by the popular residual wild bootstrap methods \citep{gonccalves2004bootstrapping}.} We do not consider unconditional heteroscedasticity in innovations, since it would eliminate the need for structural identification.
-The 8-th moment condition imposed in our paper is sufficient for the consistency of the HAC estimators, but a weaker 4-th moment condition would be sufficient for the asymptotic normality of the LP estimators.
-Assumption~\ref{ass:innovations}.4 is standard in papers on structural identification of the shocks.
-Assumption~\ref{ass:innovations}.5 is required for asymptotic normality of $\hat\gamma$ and would be satisfied, for example, if $\eta_t$ is MDS with respect to a sigma field $\mathcal{F}_{t-1}$ that also includes $Z_t$ and past values of $\eta_t$ (for example, it is possible that the number of meetings in month $t$ is fully predictable based on the past economic conditions and the past number of meetings).
-This assumption is not required for the consistency of $\hat\gamma$ and the structural IRF.
+Such models are ruled out by the popular residual wild bootstrap methods \citep{gonccalves2004bootstrapping}.} For simplicity, in this paper we do not consider unconditional trends in heteroscedasticity.
+Assumptions~\ref{ass:innovations}.2 together with \ref{ass:innovations}.3 are also sufficient for the consistency of the HAC estimators.
+The remaining two components, Assumptions~\ref{ass:innovations}.4 and \ref{ass:innovations}.5, are instrumental for structural identification and the asymptotic normality of the structural impulse responses.